h-archer/webpack-externals/README.md

-# ithar-holding-website
+## Webpack  externals are resolving to undefined

-> This repo demonstrates the issues when trying to set up two js libraries as externals within a (typ[escript + webpack ) project.
+> This repo demonstrates the issues when trying to set up two js libraries as externals within a (typescript + webpack ) project.

-The two libraries, jquery and fabric should not be bundled in the output file since they will be the responsability o9f the consumer to provide them (eg. with a browser script tag).
+The two libraries, jquery and fabric should not be bundled in the output file since they will be the responsability of the consumer to provide them (eg. through a browser script tag).

 An attempt has been made to configure them as externals so that they are not bundled.
 Here's what has been done in this repo:

-- Added as externals within the webpack.config.js file:
+1. Added as externals within the webpack.config.js file:
 ```
 ...
   externals: {